Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Related Work

 \section{Related Work}

+Various aspects of word embeddings and distributional representations in areas such as social sciences and psychology are studied in previous work. \citet{lenton2009latent} discuss the use of Latent Semantic Analysis~\cite{deerwester1990indexing} for measuring gender bias, highlighting the sparsity issue of the first-order method based on count-based metrics.
+The present work complements this study by exploring the benefits of a smoothed first-order bias measurement approach as an alternative to previous approaches.
+In a recent study, \citet{gunther2019vector} discuss the applications and common misconceptions of distributional semantic models in psychology.

 Several pieces of work exploit word embeddings to study societal aspects. \citet{garg2018word} investigate the changes in gender- and race-related stereotypes over decades using historical text data. \citet{caliskan2017semantics} and more recently \citet{chang2019automatically} study the patterns of language use, indicating accurate imprints of historical biases. \citet{bolukbasi2016man} show the reflection of gender stereotypes in word analogies derived from word embeddings. \citet{zhou2019examining} propose methods to measure societal biases in languages with grammatical gender.
-Our work directly contributes to these studies by proposing a more accurate approach for measuring corpus bias.
-In the line of corpus bias measurement, \citet{hoyle2019unsupervised} propose a method to measure the differences between descriptions of men and women.
+Our work directly contributes to these studies by proposing a more accurate approach for measuring bias in corpora.
+In this line, \citet{hoyle2019unsupervised} propose a method to measure the differences between descriptions of men and women.
 In contrast to our bag-of-words-based method, they measure bias using a parsed corpus.